How to Set Up XLAs in ServiceNow

 Start with knowing how you want to benefit from XLAs and experience measurement

-On the one hand, you might not know what the measurement of experiences will uncover, and this is usual (and one of the key reasons why the approach is needed – that issues are often hidden to traditional metrics).
+On the one hand, you might not know what the measurement of experiences will uncover, and this is usual (and one of the key reasons why the approach is needed – that issues are often hidden in traditional metrics).
 On the other hand, there are a number of commonly seen benefits that can be used to drive your experience management actions.
 For example, gaining greater insight into end-user happiness and productivity (as part of the end-user experience) such that it can then be improved to not only meet end-user expectations but also to improve operations and outcomes.

-How to set up XLAs and experience targets with ServiceNow
+How to set up XLAs in ServiceNow

 We recommend the adoption of a four-stage approach to XLAs and experience management: